This week I took three LinkedIn courses. The courses were by David Anderson, Brett Kirkpatrick and EverCourse.

-Brett Kirkpatrick’s eLearning essentials: Storyboarding was straighforward and easy to understand.
+• eLearning essentials: Storyboarding by Brett Kirkpatrick is straighforward and easy to understand.
 Brett’s storyboard format is different from the storyboard formats I’ve seen in YouTube instructional design videos.
-I compared them and found I prefer the storyboard formats created by Tim Slade, a YouTuber.
+I compared them and found I prefer the storyboard formats created by the YouTuber, Tim Slade.
 Here’s a link to Tim Slade’s storyboard: https://www.youtube.com/watch?v=uLiXVNjq3-s&t=25s .
-But chosing one format of storyboard over another is a personal choice influenced by the topic, type of course, and other tools the designer plans to use.
+But chosing one format of storyboard over another is a personal choice influenced by the topic, course type, and other tools the designer plans to use.

-EverCourse‘s UX writing fundamentals: A comprehensive guide to UX writing teaches the fundamentals of UX writing, including how to craft engaging microcopy and how to use words to build rapport with users.
+• UX writing fundamentals: A comprehensive guide to UX writing by EverCourse, teaches the fundamentals of UX writing, including how to craft engaging microcopy and how to use words to build rapport with users.
 It was well presented, but I was already familiar with most of the topics discussed.

 LinkedIn has many free courses that are easy to read and full of valuable information for instructional designers.
 I recommend them highly.

-Next week I’ll be interviewing a well known Namibia scholar and content writer, Elizabeth Ndura, who also works as Senior Controller, city of Windhoek, Namibia.
+Next week I’ll be interviewing a well known Namibian scholar and content writer, Elizabeth Ndura, who also works as a Senior Controller for the city of Windhoek, Namibia.
 This will be my very first interview of a technical writer, and I’m looking forward to it.

 On to the new!